 We use this funding to provide direct and in-direct support to ensure good progress for pupils.
 This has included:

 Investing in additional reading and writing training and resources through the Read Write Inc Scheme including 'Fresh Start', which is designed to help pupils in lower Key Stage 2 consolidate their learning and make rapid progress to ensure they achieve the expected outcomes for the end of the year in these areas.

 Training a member of staff to deliver the Better Reading scheme, which boosts confidence, fluency and understanding through daily reading at home and in school.

-Purchasing additional laptops and software to support effective intervention group work
+Purchasing additional IT software and resources to support effective intervention group work.

 Support to enable eligible pupils to fully participate in the wider life of school, including after school activities and individual music lessons from the Calderdale Music Hub.